Arsenalist/feature-toggles/README.md

 1. An attribute directive which hides content in a template based on a feature flag.
 2. A route guard which implements the `CanActivate' interface to turn a route on/off based on a feature flag.
 3. A dynamic component loader which loads a particular component based on a feature flag.
+4. Selecting the right class to use inside a component when executing business logic (based on a feature flag).

 ## Attribute Directive